Better Trees: An empirical study on hyperparameter tuning of classification decision tree induction algorithms: Hyperparameter tuning of decision trees

-For each dataset, the name of the tuning technique that resulted in the best predictive performance is shown above the x-axis.
-The Wilcoxon paired-test was applied to assess the statistical significance of the results obtained by this \textit{best} technique when compared to the results using default values.
+Tuning results for J48 and \acrshort{cart} algorithms are depicted in Figure~\ref{fig:j48_results} and Figure \ref{fig:cart_results}, respectively.
+These figures show the predictive performance in terms of \acrshort{bac} values averaged over the $30$ repetitions (y-axis), for each tuning technique and default values over all datasets (x-axis) presented in decreasing order of the default results.
+The name of the tuning technique that achieved the best predictive performance is shown above the x-axis for each dataset.
+The Wilcoxon paired test was applied to assess the statistical significance of the results obtained by this \textit{best} technique when compared to the results using default values.
 The test was applied to the solutions obtained from the $30$ repetitions (with $\alpha=0.05$).
-An upper green triangle (${\blacktriangle}$) at x-axis identifies datasets where statistically significant improvements were detected after applying the hyperparameter tuning technique.
-On the other hand, every time a red down triangle~(${\blacktriangledown}$) is presented, the use of defaults was statistically better than the use of tuning techniques.
+An upper green triangle ($\blacktriangle$) at x-axis identifies datasets where statistically significant improvements were detected after applying the hyperparameter tuning technique.
+On the other hand, every time a red down triangle~ ($\blacktriangledown$) is presented, the use of defaults was statistically better than the use of tuning techniques.

-A first look at the results shows that all tuning techniques have similar performances, with few exceptions, since most of the curves overlap.
-In general, there is a small difference in predictive performance regarding the default values.
-Higher improvements may be seen only in a small subset of datasets.
-When the Wilcoxon statistical paired-test is applied comparing defaults with the best tuning technique, they show that, overall, tuned trees were better than those with default values with statistical significance in $36/94$ ($\approx38\%$) datasets.
-In most of these situations, the \acrshort{irace}, \acrshort{pso} or \acrshort{smbo} techniques produced the best results.
+Tuning the \acrshort{hp} values of J48 (Fig.~\ref{fig:j48_results}) has not led to patent improvements in predictive performance for most of the datasets.
+In general, the small peaks of improvements due to hyperparameter tuning show that default values are inappropriate for specific cases.
+This occurred, for instance, for the datasets with the ids = \{$36,\:46,\:61,\:88$\}.
+When the Wilcoxon statistical paired-test is applied, comparing defaults with the best tuning technique, they show that tuned trees were better overall than those with default values with statistical significance in $36/94$ ($\approx38\%$) datasets.
+In most of these situations, the \acrshort{irace}, \acrshort{pso}, or \acrshort{smbo} techniques produced the best results.
 Default values were significantly better in $15/94$ of the cases, and the remaining situations ($43/94$) did not present statistically significant differences (the approaches tied).
+Additionally, all tuning techniques presented similar performances, with few exceptions, since most curves overlap.